-The power absorbed by the auxiliaries/equipment needs only be determined, if and/or
+The power absorbed by the auxiliaries/equipment needs only be determined, if:

-(a) auxiliaries/equipment required according to Appendix 7, are not fitted to the engine

-(b) auxiliaries/equipment not required according to Appendix 7, are fitted to the engine.
+- (a) auxiliaries/equipment required according to Annex 7, are not fitted to the engine; and/or - (b) auxiliaries/equipment not required according to Annex 7, are fitted to the engine.

-The values of auxiliary power and the measurement/calculation method for determining auxiliary power shall be submitted by the engine manufacturer for the whole operating area of the test cycles, and approved by the type approval authority.
+The values of auxiliary power and the measurement/calculation method for determining auxiliary power shall be submitted by the engine manufacturer for the whole operating area of the test cycles, and approved by the certification or type approval authority.